Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to call them guest workers to avoid the amnesty label.

-They're not guest workers, they are illegal immigrants.
+They're not guest workers.

 Simpson Mazzoli was talking about this the other day, 1986.